pchchv/node-todo/README.md

 # node-todo
-a little todo app on nodejs
+a little todo app for traning